On view: 14th June – 1st September

 Louise Xin's passion for sustainability led to humanitarian work, and her debut show in 2021 highlighted human rights.
 Now, her creations have been showcased in international fashion shows, exhibitions, and she has been praised multiple times for her work.
 Louise Xin also organized the first- ever fashion show in the European Parliament with the goal of raising awareness about forced labor and child labor in the fashion industry.

-A person wearing one of Louise Xin's creations poses in one of the floors of Skokloster Castle.
+A model wearing one of Louise Xin's creations poses in one of the floors of Skokloster Castle.

 Photo: Emma Grann.